India blasts off in race to Mars with low-cost mission

 Only the United States, Europe, and Russia have sent probes that have orbited or landed on the planet.

-"The ISRO team will fulfil the expectations that the nation has in them," said K. Radhakrishnan, head of the state-run Indian Space Research Organisation (ISRO), after the spacecraft was successfully placed into orbit around Earth.
+"The ISRO team will fulfill the expectations that the nation has in them," said K. Radhakrishnan, head of the state-run Indian Space Research Organization (ISRO), after the spacecraft was successfully placed into orbit around Earth.
 "The journey has only begun.
 The challenging phase is coming."

 India's relative prowess in space contrasts with mixed results in the aerospace industry.
 State-run Hindustan Aeronautics has been developing a light combat aircraft since the early 1980s with no success so far.